 The University of Newcastle's Social Psychology Laboratory focuses on the social psychological processes that influence how people relate and respond to social groups and their members.
 Key research topics in our lab include stereotyping, prejudice, and discrimination.

-We run monthly research lab group meetings.
+We run weekly research lab group meetings.
 We also host visits

 from overseas and domestic researchers and offer hands-on research experience

 To find out more about our staff, students, and research, please click on the links in the left-hand menu.